Code-Beaker/genai-web/README.md

 - CSS
 - Parcel

-> [!NOTE]
-> This website is not responsive for mobile phones or smaller screens

 ## Images

 Some images are taken from Unsplash and some are generated using AI.
 The credits of these images belong to their respective owners.